Pocket God (comics): Part 2

 The tribe and Sun stare at the temple, but find there is no entry to it.
-The walls have too many holes in different directions.
+The walls have too many holes in different directions, which do not appear to be natural.
 Sun suggests that they have to search all of them until they can find the right one.
-Ooga stops her and states that she shouldn't order them around.
-Sun retaliates by saying Ooga is a "whiny baby man".
-Klik stops the arguing and shouts that Sun should appreciate them more because they are helping them, otherwise they would head back.
-So the group keeps going, while Ooga states that he didn't need Klik's help.
-Klak notices that the holes in the ocean walls don't look natural and that they were made by someone.
-While no one is looking, Booga is grabbed by a tentacle.
-As they go deeper, Ooga states it will take them forever to get out, but Sun says they still need to keep looking.
-However, Klik points out that the plants they are wearing have a limited amount of oxygen and they only have 20 minutes of it left.
-Sun notices Booga missing.
+Klik points out that the plants they are wearing have a limited amount of oxygen and they only have 20 minutes of it left.
 Nooby looks in one of the holes and he is grabbed by another tentacle.
 Soon many tentacles come out and try to grab the group.
 Klik says that it's the creature that made the holes in the wall.
 Klak and Dooby are grabbed.
 They swim to a nearby hole and see one of Sun's missing tribe members, Kinsee, stuck in a trap.
 Klik finds the way to free Kinsee from the trap, but the creature finds the group.
-Klik, Ooga, and Sun go and try to free Kinsee, but she points out that it's too late.
+Klik, Ooga, and Sun go and try to free Kinsee, but she points out that it is too late.
 Ooga lets go of one of the levers in anger and the trap activates into a whirlpool.
 As they get sucked in, Nooby gets caught by the creature.
 Ooga tries to save Nooby, but he gets caught by the creature himself.
 Sun cuts the creature's tongue using a nearby stalagmite, but Ooga still tries to free Nooby.
-Nooby, happy that Ooga likes him enough to save him, decides to die happy and lets go of Ooga.
-Nooby gets eaten by the creature.
-Sun and Ooga keep arguing as they float down.
-As the group wonders what to do next, Klik who hit his head while in the whirlpool, has another dream with the dream creature again.
-The creature tells him that things are changing and if they don't stop Newbie by sundown EVERYONE is in danger.
+Nooby, happy that Ooga likes him enough to save him, decides to die happy and allows himself to be eaten.

 Klik wakes up in a giant bubble.
 Ooga explains that a group of sentient creatures known as the Bubble Breathing People have helped them.
 The leader, King Dumas, says that Newbie came in and pillaged their sacred mine for the gems.
-So Klik agrees to try to help reclaim the stones.
-Ooga wonders why Nooby didn't regenerate.
-Nooby is shown ok, after being dropped out of the creature's "bottom mouth".
+Klik agrees to try to help reclaim the stones.
+Nooby is shown to have survived after being dropped out of the creature's "bottom mouth".
 A stranger in a scuba suit comes and tells Nooby to be quiet.
-He explains that he is a hunter, who also made that whirlpool trap Kinsee was in, trying to catch the creature (Blob fish) for food.
-Suddenly someone points a stake at Nooby.
+He explains that he is a hunter, who also made that whirlpool trap Kinsee was in, trying to catch the creature for food.
+Suddenly, someone points a stake at Nooby.